Director of Experiential Learning Collaborative

 Hedonic and experiential consumption

-As Founder and Chief Strategist of Bi-Focal Strategies LLC, Dr. Kivenzor advised top management of small and mid-size companies located across the US as well as China, Russia, and European countries.
+As Founder and Chief Strategist of Bi-Focal Strategies LLC, Dr. Kivenzor advised top management of small and mid-size companies with operations across the US as well as in China, Russia, and European countries.
 He developed business strategies, product and technology roadmaps, and marketing strategies for B2B, B2C, and B2G markets.

 Serving as a Guest Editor-in-Chief of the International Journal of Management and Training for Industries, Dr. Kivenzor successfully edited and published a Special Issue titled “Doing Business in an Interconnected World: Cross-Cultural Issues in Management and Marketing.”
-He is member of an International Advisory Committee for Business and Management Conferences at the International Institute of Social and Economic Sciences.
-In addition, he served as a textbook reviewer for leading publishers McGraw-Hill, Taylor & Francis, Emerald Insight, and Routledge, and research paper reviewer for the International Journal of Emerging Markets, International Journal of Management and Training for Industries, and Organizations and Marketing in Emerging Economies.
-As a member of AMS, AMA, AIB, and ACR, he organized and co-chaired tracks and special sessions at the World Marketing Congresses and international conferences.
+He is a member of an International Advisory Committee for Business and Management Conferences at the International Institute of Social and Economic Sciences.
+In addition, he served as a textbook reviewer for leading publishers McGraw-Hill, Taylor & Francis, Emerald Insight, and Routledge, and research paper reviewer for scholarly journals AMS Review, International Journal of Emerging Markets, International Journal of Management and Training for Industries, and Organizations and Marketing in Emerging Economies.

 Kivenzor, G. (2019).
 “Integrated Marketing Communications in the Diverse Global Marketplace.”
 In Global Marketing Strategy, Ch.
 11. Zámborský, P. and Kivenzor, G.J.
 (Eds.).
 Toronto: Top Hat.